nigeleke/sbt-rust/README.md

 This plugin started development in April-2023.
 This is currently being actively developed.
 Contributions are welcome.

-Quick tests one another project (12-April-2023) show that the rust commands are invoked.
+Quick tests on another project (12-April-2023) show that the rust commands are invoked.

 Known issue: